 So, are you sufficiently sad after reading that last paragraph?
 I’m sorry, but please let me finish.
 I’m not just telling you how growing up sucks.
 Change can be an amazing thing.
 (Yes I’m still trying to convince myself of that as well) And what makes it easier is fully appreciating each moment so you don’t feel like you’ve missed out.
 I would hate to have spent six months in New Zealand just moping around missing my family and friends in the States.
 If I did, I’d spend the next few months moping around thinking about how I missed my New Zealand family and friends.
 No, appreciate each moment and don’t look back.
 The past is already finished, and you can’t change it.
-So the best you can do is to make sure you don’t repeat the mistakes you’ve made before.
+So the best you can do is to make sure you don’t repeat the mistake you’ve made before.
 In this case, I made the mistake of not appreciating my family enough, and it’s a mistake I don’t want to make again- with anyone, anywhere.
 God has truly given me amazing family and friends, all over the world, and I’m so thankful for each one of them.

 Have you been taking anything for granted lately?
 As Dr. Seuss put it, ‘Sometimes you don’t know the value of a moment until it becomes a memory.’

-Let’s do our best to enjoy each moment so the memories we have fill our hearts with contentment; not regret.
+Let’s do our best to enjoy each moment so the memories we have are fill our hearts with contentment; not regret.